epimorphics/standard-reports-ui/README.md

 ### Running the app locally in dev mode

-Assuming the API is running on port 8080 (the default), to start the standard reports app:
+Assuming the API is running on port 8080 (the default), to start the app locally:

 ```sh
 API_SERVICE_URL=http://localhost:8080 rails server